Book of Deuteronomy: Christianity

-In the Gospel of Matthew, Jesus cited Deuteronomy 6:5 as a Great Commandment.
-The earliest Christian authors interpreted Deuteronomy's prophecy of the restoration of Israel as having been fulfilled (or superseded) in Jesus Christ and the establishment of the Christian Church (Luke 1–2, Acts 2–5), and Jesus was interpreted to be the "one (i.e., prophet) like me" predicted by Moses in Deuteronomy 18:15 (Acts 3:22–23).
-While the exact position of Paul the Apostle and Judaism is still debated, a common view is that in place of mitzvah set out in Deuteronomy, Paul the Apostle, drawing on Deuteronomy 30:11–14, claimed that the keeping of the Mosaic covenant was superseded by faith in Jesus and the gospel (the New Covenant).
+In the Gospel of Matthew, Jesus cited Deuteronomy 6:5 as the Great Commandment.
+The earliest Christian authors interpreted Deuteronomy's prophecy of the restoration of Israel as having been fulfilled (or superseded) by Jesus and the establishment of the Christian Church (Luke 1–2, Acts 2–5); Jesus was interpreted to be the "one (i.e., prophet) like me" predicted by Moses in Deuteronomy 18:15 (Acts 3:22–23).
+While the exact position of Paul the Apostle and Judaism is still debated, a common view is that in place of mitzvot given by God to the Jewish people in Deuteronomy and the rest of the Torah, Paul the Apostle, drawing on Deuteronomy 30:11–14, claimed that the keeping of the Mosaic covenant was superseded by faith in Jesus and the Gospel (the New Covenant).